Russia and China slam NATO after alliance raises alarm | Law-Order

 - Spain

-NATO was facing rebukes from Moscow and Beijing on Thursday after it declared Russia a "direct threat" and said China posed "serious challenges " to global stability.
+NATO faced rebukes from Moscow and Beijing on Thursday after it declared Russia a "direct threat" and said China posed "serious challenges " to global stability.

 The Western military alliance was wrapping up a summit in Madrid, where it issued a stark warning that the world has been plunged into a dangerous phase of the big-power competition and myriad threats, from cyberattacks to climate change.

-President Joe Biden, whose country provides the bulk of NATO's firepower, announced a hefty boost in America's military presence in Europe, including a permanent U.S. base in Poland, two more Navy destroyers based in Rota, Spain, and two more F35 squadrons to the U.K.
+U.S. President Joe Biden, whose country provides the bulk of NATO's firepower, announced a hefty boost in America's military presence in Europe, including a permanent U.S. base in Poland, two more Navy destroyers based in Rota, Spain, and two more F35 squadrons in the U.K.

 The expansion will keep 100,000 troops in Europe for the foreseeable future, up from 80,000 before the war in Ukraine began.

-Biden said Putin had believed NATO members would splinter after he invaded Ukraine, but he got the opposite response.
+Biden said Putin had believed NATO members would splinter after he invaded Ukraine, but the Russian leader got the opposite response.

 Money remains a sensitive issue — just nine of NATO's 30 members currently meet the organization's target of spending 2% of the gross domestic product on defense.